el-schneider/statamic-admin-bar/README.md

-# Statamic Admin Bar Plugin
+# Statamic Admin Bar Addon

 > Empower your editors to manage your content from the frontend.

 ## Overview

-The Statamic Admin Bar Plugin provides an efficient way to navigate and manage your Statamic CMS content directly from your site's frontend.
+The Statamic Admin Bar Addon provides an efficient way to navigate and manage your Statamic CMS content directly from your site's frontend.

 ![Admin Bar](./screenshot.png)